Ashok Gehlot: Political career

 When the Congress party returned to power in 1991 he was appointed Union Minister again by then Prime Minister P.V.
 Narasimha Rao.
 He was discharged from his duty in 1993 and headed towards his home state Rajasthan to manage Congress political affairs.
 In 1998, Congress won a landslide victory by winning 153 out of 200 seats.
 Ashok Gehlot was appointed the Chief Minister of Rajasthan for the first time.
-(Note: Hw was non-elected member of Assembly, that time so Man Singh Deora vacated his seat Sadarpura.)
+(Note: He was non-elected member of Assembly, that time so Man Singh Deora vacated his seat Sadarpura.)

 In 2003, Congress lost Rajasthan and won merely 56 seats.
 In 2008 Rajasthan Legislative Assembly election Congress was short of a majority by 4 seats and Gehlot who was a well-known troubleshooter in Congress was appointed the Chief Minister to prevent instability and thus he was sworn in for the second time as Chief Minister.